Equivariant localizing invariants of simple varieties: Introduction

 This has two kinds of applications.
 On one hand, we can concretely control and compute such truncating invariants, most notably $KH(-)$.
 These are in particular equivariantly formal in a rather strong sense -- while such formality statements were expected, they were missing until now.
 On the other hand, we can establish isomorphisms between different localizing invariants (without really computing them) as long as their difference is truncating -- most notably between $K$-theory and variants of topological cyclic homology.

-An abridged and simplified version of our present results goes as follows. \begin{maintheorem} Let $k$ be a field and $G$ a nice (or linearly reductive\footnote{See Remark \ref{remark: conditionally G lineraly reductive} for discussion of the assumptions; the linearly reductive case is conditional.}) group over it.
+An abridged and simplified version of our present results goes as follows. \begin{maintheorem} Let $k$ be a field and $G$ a nice (or linearly reductive) group over it\footnote{See Remark \ref{remark: conditionally G lineraly reductive} and refereces there for discussion of these assumptions.}.
 We construct classes $\eB^G_k \subseteq \eC^G_k$ of $G$-equivariant projective $k$-schemes, which for example contain: \begin{itemize} \item projective spaces, Grassmannians, partial flag varieties, \item classical Schubert varieties in Grassmannians, \item affine Schubert varieties in the $GL_n$ affine Grassmannian. \end{itemize} For such varieties, the following statements hold: \begin{itemize} \item If $k$ is an algebraically closed field of characteristic $p$ and $X \in \eC^G_k$, then the mod-$p$ cyclotomic trace induces an equivalence of ring spectra

 Similarly for the $p$-adic version. \item If $k = \Q$ and $X \in \eB^G_{\Q}$, then the Goodwillie--Jones trace induces a ring isomorphism

 We further get a decomposition $K^G_i(X) \xrightarrow{\cong} KH^G_i(X) \oplus (HC^{-})^G_i(X/ \Q)$ for all $i \geq 1$. \item For any $k$ and $X \in \eB^G_k$, there is a natural ring isomorphism